Solar Guide·8 min read

 Step 1: Your Free Site Assessment and Custom System Design

 The process starts with a site assessment.
-A qualified installer visits your property, evaluates your roof condition, roof angle, and shading, and reviews your recent electric bills to understand your usage patterns.
+A qualified installer visits your property, evaluates your roof condition, roof angle, and shading from nearby trees or structures, and reviews your recent electric bills to understand your usage patterns.

 From that information, the installer designs a system sized specifically for your home.
-This is not a one-size-fits-all quote.
-The design accounts for your actual energy consumption, the direction your roof faces, and local factors specific to the Sarasota area including typical sun hours and hurricane wind-load requirements.
+This is not a one-size-fits-all quote pulled from a catalog.
+The design accounts for your actual energy consumption, the direction your roof faces, and local factors specific to the Sarasota area, including typical sun hours and hurricane wind-load requirements for panel mounting.

-At S7 Solar, the assessment also determines whether a battery backup system, a solar pool heating addition, or a combined system makes sense for your property and budget.
+At S7 Solar, the assessment also determines whether a battery backup system, a solar pool heating addition, or a combined solar and battery system makes sense for your property and budget.
+You walk away with a clear proposal, a system layout, and projected savings based on current FPL rates.

 Step 2: Permits, HOA Approvals, and Utility Coordination in Sarasota

-This stage surprises most homeowners because it takes longer than the physical installation itself.
+This is the stage that surprises most homeowners because it takes longer than the physical installation itself.
 Permits, HOA reviews, and utility interconnection agreements all have to be handled before a single panel goes on your roof.

-In Sarasota County, solar installations require a building permit.
+In Sarasota County, solar installations require a building permit from the county or city depending on your jurisdiction.
 Your installer handles the permit application, which includes stamped engineering drawings and a single-line electrical diagram.
-Processing times typically run two to four weeks.
+Processing times vary but typically run two to four weeks.

 If you live in an HOA community, Florida Statute 163.04 protects your right to install solar.
-An HOA cannot flat-out deny your application, though they can request reasonable aesthetic accommodations.
+An HOA cannot flat-out deny your application, though they can request reasonable aesthetic accommodations such as specific panel placement.
+Your installer submits the required documentation for HOA review as part of the process.

 Step 3: Installation Day: What Happens on Your Property

-The crew arrives in the morning and begins by setting up safety equipment.
-They install the racking system first — the mounting hardware that holds your panels in place.
-Racking attaches directly to the roof rafters to meet Florida's wind-load requirements.
+The crew arrives in the morning and begins by setting up safety equipment on the roof.
+They install the racking system first, which is the mounting hardware that holds your panels in place.
+Racking attaches directly to the roof rafters, not just the decking, so it meets Florida's wind-load requirements.

-Panels are then mounted to the racking and wired together.
+Panels are then mounted to the racking and wired together in strings.
 Conduit runs from the roof down to your electrical panel, where the inverter is installed.
-If your system includes a battery backup, the battery unit is typically mounted in the garage or utility room.
+If your system includes a battery backup, the battery unit is typically mounted in the garage or utility room and connected to the inverter.

-At the end of the day, the crew cleans up and walks you through what was installed and where each component is located.
-The system is not activated yet — that step comes after inspection.
+At the end of the day, the crew cleans up the property and walks you through what was installed and where each component is located.
+The system is not activated yet.
+That step comes after inspection.

 Step 4: Inspection, Interconnection, and Turning Your System On

-After installation, a Sarasota County inspector visits to verify the work meets local code.
-The inspection covers roof penetrations, electrical connections, inverter installation, and grounding.
+After installation, a Sarasota County inspector visits the property to verify the work meets local code.
+The inspection covers the roof penetrations, electrical connections, inverter installation, and grounding system.
+Your installer schedules this visit and is typically on-site for it.

 Once the inspection passes, the installer notifies FPL and requests final interconnection approval.
-FPL may install a new bi-directional meter at your property.
+FPL may need to install a new bi-directional meter at your property so the utility can measure both the power you draw from the grid and the excess power your system sends back.

 Step 5: Monitoring Your System and What Your First Bill Will Look Like

-Modern solar systems include monitoring software that lets you track production in real time from your phone.
-You can see how much power your panels are generating and compare it against your home's consumption.
+Modern solar systems include monitoring software that lets you track production in real time from your phone or computer.
+You can see how much power your panels are generating by the hour, day, or month and compare that against your home's consumption.

-Most homeowners in the Sarasota area see their monthly FPL bills drop significantly, with many landing in the $10 to $30 range for the basic interconnection charge once the system is producing at full capacity.
+Most homeowners in the Sarasota area see their monthly FPL bills drop significantly, with many landing in the $10 to $30 range for the basic interconnection charge once the system is producing at full capacity during Florida's peak sun months.

 Frequently Asked Questions

 How long does solar installation in Sarasota, FL take from start to finish?
-The full process typically takes six to ten weeks.
+The full process, from your initial site assessment to system activation, typically takes six to ten weeks.
 The installation itself is one to two days.
+The remaining time is permit processing, HOA review if applicable, and utility interconnection approval from FPL.

-What do I need to do to prepare?
-Have two to three recent electric bills ready for your site assessment and make sure your attic access is clear.
+What do I need to do to prepare for what to expect with solar installation in Sarasota, FL?
+Very little on your end.
+Have two to three recent electric bills ready for your site assessment and make sure your attic access is clear in case the installer needs to route conduit through it.
+Your installer handles permits, utility paperwork, and HOA submissions.

 Ready to find out what solar saves you?